 Not everything we do needs to pass through a VPN.
-For example, you want to carry out online banking activities while using a VPN.
+For example, you want to do online banking while using a VPN.
 Accessing the bank via a different location (due to the change of IP address) could be flagged as suspicious activity.

 Split tunnelling lets you gain access to web services to use a VPN or use the local ISP.
 Split tunnelling will conserve bandwidth as the complete internet traffic doesn’t have to pass through the VPN servers.

 After getting a clear conception of VPN tunnelling now, you should know the types of VPN tunnelling protocols.
 You can find various VPN protocols in the market while offering different features.
 The features depend on the security level.
-However, here we are going to discuss four different types of VPN protocols that are maintained by the VPN industries.
+However, here we will discuss four different types of VPN protocols maintained by the VPN industries.
 So, let's have a look at it.

-PPTP or Point to Point Tunnelling Protocol is considered the most conventional protocol of VPN.
-The PPTP protocol of VPN was developed by Microsoft.
-At the time of releasing this VPN protocol, it was supported by Windows 95.
+PPTP, or Point-to-Point Tunnelling Protocol, is considered the most conventional protocol of VPN.
+Microsoft developed the PPTP protocol of VPN.
+When this VPN protocol was released, it was supported by Windows 95.
 The PPTP VPN protocol serves the data encryption method with data packets.
-It transmits the data packets through a tunnel for developing the network connection.
+It transmits the data packets through a tunnel to develop the network connection.

 L2TP or Layer 2 Tunnelling protocol is mainly utilized in conjunction with the Internet Protocol Security or IPSec.
 It will help you to develop an effective, secure tunnelling protocol.
 If you are going to compare it with PPTP, then as per our suggestion, L2TP is the better one.
-The L2TP also encapsulates your data, but it encrypts the data only after completing the IPSec wraps.
+The L2TP also encapsulates your data but encrypts it only after completing the IPSec wraps.
 The L2TP provides two layers of encryption, which is considered as another effectiveness of the L2TP tunnelling protocol.
-The two layers encryption system supports maintaining the privacy of your data packets while it is passing through the tunnel.
+The two-layer encryption system supports maintaining your data packets' privacy while passing through the tunnel.
 L2TP/ IPSec also serves AES-256 bits of encryption.
 Therefore, it is considered the most superior encryption system.

 Though, you might face some trouble while utilizing the L2TP VPN tunnel due to some restrictions with the firewall.
 The fixed ports of the firewall may generate several issues.
 However, if you are in search of a user-friendly VPN tunnelling protocol, then L2TP is suitable for you.
 The double-layered encryption service enhances the security level of your data transmission, therefore according to our opinion, L2TP can be considered as one of the best types of VPN protocol tunnelling.

 SSTP or Secure Socket Tunnelling Protocol is a type of VPN tunnelling that continues the internet data transmission through SSL or Secured Socket Layer.
-If you are a Windows user, then it suits you to access Secure Socket Tunnelling Protocol.
+If you are a Windows user, accessing Secure Socket Tunnelling Protocol suits you.
 The support of SSTP enhances the security level of the SSL VPN tunnelling protocol.
-This protocol is supported by temporary firewall ports; therefore it is considered less trouble maker than L2TP.
+Temporary firewall ports support this protocol; therefore it is considered less trouble maker than L2TP.